-As part of your application, you declare your ability to comply with the Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles and impose the same privacy obligations on officers, employees, agents and subcontractors that you engage to assist with the activity, in respect of personal information you collect, use, store, or disclose in connection with the activity.
-Accordingly, you must not do anything, which if done by the Agency would breach an Australian Privacy Principle as defined in the Privacy Act.
-We handle personal information in accordance with the Privacy Act and the Australian Privacy Principles.
+As part of your application, you declare your ability to comply with the Privacy Act 1988 and the Australian Privacy Principles and impose the same privacy obligations on officers, employees, agents and subcontractors that you engage to assist with the activity, in respect of personal information you collect, use, store, or disclose in connection with the activity.
+Accordingly, you must not do anything, which if done by the Agency would breach an Australian Privacy Principle as defined in the Act.
+We handle personal information in accordance with the Privacy Act 1988 and the Australian Privacy Principles.
 Personal information we collect will be used for the purposes of selecting applicants, assessing and administering grants.
 We may disclose personal information about grant applicants and grantees to other entities as set out further below, or where disclosure is otherwise authorised under the Privacy Act.

 The Agency's Privacy Policy contains information about how you can access the personal information held by the Agency and seek correction of the information.
 It also explains how you can make a complaint about a breach of the Australian Privacy Principles.
-You can access the Privacy Policy on our website at www.niaa.gov.au or email privacy@niaa.gov.au for a copy of the policy, noting with the recent change from PM&C to NIAA, relevant PM&C policies will apply until replaced by an agreed NIAA policy.
+You can access the Privacy Policy on our website at www.niaa.gov.au or email privacy@niaa.gov.au for a copy of the policy.